cloudmesh/storagelifecycle/README.md

 lifecycle of stored data in a thoughtful manner becomes necessary to control costs and accurately forecast spending.

-According to the VisualCapitalist.com, "By 2025, it’s estimated that 463 exabytes of data will be created each day globally – that’s the equivalent of 212,765,957 DVDs per day!"
+According to the VisualCapitalist.com,

+    "By 2025, it is estimated that 463 exabytes of data will be created each day globally – that is the equivalent of 212,765,957 DVDs per day!"

 As of 11/2019, it currently costs ~$20,000 USD to store 1 PB of data in the cloud.

 Without a data lifecycle management strategy, objects sent to a CSP could be stored indefinitely.
-Even if the objects (data) are infrequently or never accessed, the customer will likely be charged for storage (beyond a certain 'free storage limit').
+Even if the objects (data) are infrequently or never accessed, the customer will likely be charged for storage (beyond a certain *free storage limit*).
 This will ultimately lead to 'sloppy storage' and the 'deletion dilemma'.

 By strategically applying a lifecycle storage policy to control costs